algosup/2024-2025-project-4-web-fpga-team-1/management/weeklyReport/weeklyReport2.md

 # 5.Plan For Next Week

-The plan for next week is to finish the functional specification, continue the technical and test plan and advance on the code.
+The plan for next week is to continue the technical and the test plan and advance on the code.